 If for any reason an area is unable to accept responsibility for organising a competition it will advise the National Secretary prior to the Annual General Meeting preceding the competition.
 The National Committee will thereupon decide which of the other areas will be nominated.

-8. ENTRY FEES Each competing team will pay an entrance fee, the amount of which will be determined by the Organising Committee having regard to the local factors affecting cost and must be submitted with entry forms.
+Each competing team will pay an entrance fee, the amount of which will be determined by the Organising Committee having regard to the local factors affecting cost and must be submitted with entry forms.

 Any team which withdraws from the event after that entry has been accepted will not be entitled to a refund.